Get more money out of your affiliate managers

 Reading this article could be the most profitable thing you do today!

 Almost all affiliate programs operate on tiers - the more business you give them, the higher your payout rates are.
 CPA payments generally get higher with each signup, while Rev Share tiers depend on the amount of money the site makes.
-A few sites (like Pokerroom.com operate on lifetime tiers, but for most, it's "what have you done for us lately".
+A few sites (like Chip Split) operate on lifetime tiers, but for most, it's "what have you done for us lately".
 This makes higher tiers easier to sustain on Rev Share plans, because all the players you gave them last month still count towards the monthly total.
 Once you seem to to comfortably in the top tier at one program, why not give another program more exposure, spread your player base out a little (so one big winner doesn't wipe out a whole month's profits)?

 Here's a dirty little secret affiliate managers don't really want you to know.
 They have plenty of money in their piggy banks.
 I heard a rumor that a lot of the big sites have enough money in their affiliate budgets to pay everyone top rate.
 Obviously, they don't pay everyone top rate, because then they would have no flexibility.
 What this does mean is that your affiliate managers are quite able to give you a better rate if they want to.

-So how do you go about getting a better rate out of your affiliate managers?
+So how do you go about getting a better rate out of popular affiliate programs?
 Well, the first thing to do is ask.
 While a few proactive managers will contact you after signup, most will send out their form mail and forget about you.
 Most new affiliates signup and then do nothing.
 If you email your manager, you're saying "look at me, I'm making an effort" and they will be motivated to reward you.

 Affiliate managers are also looking to impress new affiliates with how good their program is.
 Almost every program has some sort of special deal for the first month or three.
 If they don't, tell them you want one.
 It's easy enough for them to manually bump you.